How Long Can Electric Car Batteries Last In 2024

 How Long Can Electric Car Batteries Last

-Estimates are at least 200,000 miles, but there are reports of EVs already achieving more than 300,000 miles on the original battery.
+Estimates for how long EV batteries last are at least 200,000 miles.
+There are reports of EVs already achieving more than 300,000 miles on the original battery.

 Tesla is working on a 1 million mile battery and scientists recently proved EV batteries could eventually last 4 million miles.
 This makes EVs potentially much longer-lasting vehicles than cars with internal combustion engines.